OpenDDS/OpenDDS/docs/devguide/introduction.rst

 To avoid compiling OpenDDS code that you will not be using, there are certain features than can be excluded from being built.
 The features are discussed below.

-Users requiring a small-footprint configuration or compatibility with safety-oriented platforms should consider using the OpenDDS Safety Profile, which is described in :ref:`safety_profile--safety-profile` of this guide.
+Users requiring a small-footprint configuration or compatibility with safety-oriented platforms should consider using the OpenDDS Safety Profile, which is described in :ref:`safety_profile` of this guide.

 .. _introduction--building-with-a-feature-enabled-or-disabled: